-- Related polynomials: The interlace graph polynomial may be viewed as a special case of the Martin polynomial of an isotropic system, which underlies its connections with the circuit partition polynomial and the Kauffman brackets of a link diagram.
-The graph polynomial also has a two-variable generalization that is unknown for the Martin polynomial. - Complexity: \sharp P-hard almost everywhere, [BH08].
+Related polynomials: The interlace graph polynomial may be viewed as a special case of the Martin polynomial of an isotropic system, which underlies its connections with the circuit partition polynomial and the Kauffman brackets of a link diagram.
+The graph polynomial also has a two-variable generalization that is unknown for the Martin polynomial.

+Complexity: $\sharp \mathbf{P}$ -hard almost everywhere, [BH08].
 In [Cou08], an algorithm to evaluate the multivariate interlace polynomial of a graph with n vertices given a tree decomposition of the graph of width k with running time f(k)n given, where f(k) is doubly exponential in k.
 Analyzing the GF(2)-rank of adjacency matrices in the context of tree decompositions, [BH10] give a faster algorithm that uses $2^{3k^2+O(k)}n$ arithmetic operations and can be efficiently implemented in parallel.
+In [BK09], it was proven that the interlace polynomials are VNP-complete.